arcfernandes04/cosc349-assignment-1/README.md

 This is a simple web application that can be used to view and update items available in the inventory of a rental warehouse.

 It consists of three main components across separate containers:
-* An Angular based web application
+* An Angular based web application hosted in an EC2 instance
-* A Node.js / Express.js based REST API
+* A Node.js / Express.js based REST API hosted in an EC2 instance
-* A MySQL based database
+* A MySQL based database hosted as an RDS database.

 The web application provides a user interface through which users can view and add products in the inventory.
 This interacts with the REST API through HTTP GET and POST requests.